SalishSeaCast/NEMO-Cmd/docs/subcommands.rst

 The :command:`combine` sub-command combines the per-processor results and/or restart files from an MPI NEMO run described in DESC_FILE using the the NEMO :command:`rebuild_nemo` tool:

 .. code-block:: text
+   :class: no-copybutton

     usage: nemo combine [-h] RUN_DESC_FILE

     Combine the per-processor results and/or restart files from an MPI NEMO run described in DESC_FILE using the the NEMO rebuild_nemo tool.
 Delete the per- processor files.

     positional arguments:
       RUN_DESC_FILE  file path/name of run description YAML file

     optional arguments:
       -h, --help     show this help message and exit

 The per-processor files are deleted.